Here are answers to questions frequently asked by Louisiana parents.

 Who is eligible to receive a scholarship?

-The specific guidelines vary by state but, in general, students must be transferring from local public to private schools AND must meet the income guidelines for the federal free and reduced lunch program.
-Check state-specific guidelines for details.
+The specific guidelines vary by state but, in general, first-time Arete students must be transferring from local public to private schools AND must meet the income guidelines for the federal free and reduced lunch program.
+Check HERE for detailed Louisiana eligibility requirements.

 When do you accept new applications?